Have you tried to open a European business bank account online? Welcome to the jungle.

 - Follow the bank’s instructions.
 Once you’ve submitted your application, the bank will likely require additional documentation or may request a meeting.
 Follow their instructions to complete the process.

 Analyzing each bank’s opening procedures, document requirements, specific sensitivities, likes and dislikes, and the experiences of companies similar to yours is key.

 With this in mind, selecting the right country and the right bank is critical to getting your account open.
-If you choose incorrectly, you’ll either get rejected or end up with a useless account that you can’t even use.
+If you choose incorrectly, you’ll either get rejected or end up with a useless business account that you can’t even use.

 There are thousands of them… and, it’s hard to know which (if any) you should trust.

 Some of them have banking licenses, some don’t.
 Others don’t even have IBANs.
 Some can’t even transact in US dollars.
-And many of these companies are notorious for account freezes, sudden shutdowns, and backfiring when you need them most.
+And many of these companies are notorious for business account freezes, sudden shutdowns, and backfiring when you need them most.